 - HR consultant

 Earning a Human Resources Certification

-Human resource professionals can obtain generalized or specific certification from these two well-respected organizations:
+Human resource professionals can obtain generalized or specific certification from three well-respected organizations:

 - Professional in Human Resources (PHR)